-Colombo, the commercial capital of Sri Lanka, has a long history as an important port on the old east-west trade routes and has been variously ruled by the Portuguese, British and Dutch.
-That heritage is shown in its architecture and unique culture.
-The city is growing fast and transforming into a regional business center, filled with exciting things to do and see.
+Visiting Colombo with Shangri-La Hotel was one of the highlights of our last travels.
+The commercial capital of Sri Lanka has a long history as an important port on the old east-west trade routes, the Portuguese, British and Dutch ruled it for many years.
+A visible heritage in its architecture and unique culture.

-Meanwhile visiting Colombo, we enjoyed some of the native-inspired cuisine and beverages created by the Celebrity Chef, Dharshan Munidasa at Kaema Sutra Restaurant and also the famous duck at the authentic Chinese restaurant Shang Palace.
+Meanwhile visiting Colombo, we also had the opportunity to enjoy some of the native-inspired cuisine and beverages created by the Celebrity Chef, Dharshan Munidasa at Kaema Sutra Restaurant.
+And finally, not forgetting the famous duck dish at the authentic Chinese restaurant Shang Palace.
+Obviously, everything was beyond delicious and mouth-watering.

 This is our list of Top things to do in Colombo: